 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- idiom. to windward Into or to an advantageous posture or position.
+- idiom (to windward) Into or to an advantageous posture or position.

 - Toward the wind: opposed to leeward.

-- adv. away from the wind
+- adverb away from the wind

 Etymologies